 7. If everything else fails, go for free-flowing tinto de verano

-Sometimes cities don’t strike a chord at first sight (my opinion is that you should never be judgmental of a destination or take your experience of it for granted), and the Spanish capital most certainly didn’t with me.
+Sometimes cities don’t strike a chord at first sight (my opinion is that you should never be judgmental of a destination or take your experience of it for granted).
+The Spanish capital most certainly didn’t with me.

-Hasta luego Madrid and may our reencounter be full of (more) surprises!
+Hasta luego Madrid, and may the next time we see each other be full of (more) surprises!